T-Goon/3013/HW2/README.md

 The goal is to use synchronization primitives to maximize concurrency and avoid deadlock in the program.

-A diagram of the simulated environment is shown below
+A diagram of the simulated environment is shown below.

 ![image](https://user-images.githubusercontent.com/32044950/120705799-43f93780-c486-11eb-8b9d-f0638febcad7.png)

 The rules of the simulated environment are: